nc1729/triumph/docs/spec.md

 #### SLEEP/WAIT
 - Opcode: M00
 - Length: 1 tryte
 - Description: CPU goes to sleep - will awake when external device tells it to.
+Useful to prevent data races when disks load/save.
 - Compare flag: No effect.
 - Carry flag: No effect.
 - Sign flag: No effect.